yihong1120/CCTV-Inundation-Detection/README.md

 ![detection of the inundation](https://github.com/yihong1120/inundation_analysis_system/blob/main/packages/source/inundation_score.gif)

-If the inundation appears in the image, the model will estimate the inundation area and inundation depth.
+If the inundation appears in the image, the model will estimate the inundation area.

 ![estimate the area of the inundation](https://github.com/yihong1120/inundation_analysis_system/blob/main/packages/source/inundation_area.gif)

+The estimation of inundation depth.

 ![estimation the inundation depth](https://github.com/yihong1120/inundation_analysis_system/blob/main/packages/source/inundation_depth.gif)